4cm4k1/prime/README.md

 Let's recap the entire week!
 This challenge will use *all of the things* that you have learned this week, and perhaps a little more.
 You will be building a system that manages employee information.

 Make a form that can capture and store employee information:

--First Name
+- First Name
 - Last Name
 - Employee Number
 - Title
 - Last Review Score
 - Salary

 Store that information in an object.

 Then, with that information captured, construct a list of the most current employee information.
 Meaning that there should be a full list of employees represented on the screen.

 In addition to the employee information add a 'remove' button next to each employee's information.
 Clicking the 'remove' button will remove that specific employee from the DOM.

 In the review score section, implment some sort of color indicator based on their review.
 The employee reviews should only be able to be 1 - 5.
 5 would indicate a good score, 1 would be poor.
 The way you display this is up to you.

-Some potential methods of implementing the color indicator are
+Some potential methods of implementing the color indicator are:

 - highlighting the entire `li` or `div` that the employee information is in
 - or adding a different colored number for each score as it is displayed.